 Entrepreneur in subsurface

-In the early sixties, a large gas field was found under Groningen.
-It was deemed necessary that the Dutch state would play a prominent role in the extraction and distribution of this gas.
-The state had to ensure the gas could be extracted in a cost-effective and commercially responsible manner and that Dutch society would profit from this as much as possible.
+In the early nineteen sixties, a large gas field was found under Groningen.
+The state had to ensure that the gas could be extracted in a cost-effective and commercially responsible manner and that Dutch society would benefit from this as much as possible.
+It was therefore deemed necessary that the Dutch state would play a prominent role in the extraction and distribution of this gas.

-The state appointed Staatsmijnen (later DSM) for the practical execution of the participation.
+The state appointed Staatsmijnen (later DSM) to participate in the extraction and distribution of gas.
 In 1963, Staatsmijnen, Shell and ExxonMobil entered into a Cooperation Agreement (CA).
-Objective of this CA was to coordinate the extraction, transportation and distribution of Groningen natural gas and the distribution of gas extracted elsewhere in the Netherlands.
+The objective of this CA was to coordinate the production, transportation and distribution of Groningen natural gas and the distribution of gas produced elsewhere in the Netherlands.

 When the CA was entered into, the Groningen Partnership was established to manage the production of Groningen natural gas.
-In this partnership, DSM (nowadays EBN) has a 40 percent interest, Shell and Esso both have an interest of 30 percent.
+In this partnership, DSM (now EBN) has a 40 percent interest, while Shell and ExxonMobil both have an interest of 30 percent.
 On top of that, the State receives a royalty of 10 percent on the gross profit.

-The NAM (Nederlandse Aardolie Maatschappij, a joint venture of Shell and ExxonMobil) is responsible for the actual extraction of the gas.
-For the sale of the gas, the public limited company Nederlandse Gasunie was established.
-Staatsmijnen participated for 40 percent, with Shell and Exxonmobil each participated with an interest of 25 percent and the state participated directly with an interest of 10 percent.
+The NAM (Nederlandse Aardolie Maatschappij, a joint venture of Shell and ExxonMobil) is responsible for the actual production of the gas.
+For the sale of the gas, the public limited company Nederlandse Gasunie was established (split into Gasunie and GasTerra in 2015).
+Staatsmijnen participated for 40 percent, with Shell and Exxonmobil each participating with an interest of 25 percent.
+The state participated directly with an interest of 10 percent.
 Gasunie was obliged to purchase all the offered gas (including non-Groningen gas).

 DSM becomes EBN

-Per 1 January 2006, DSM’s managerial responsibility for EBN also came to an end.
-Since then, EBN is an independent company where the management reports to an independent supervisory board.
+On 1 January 2006, DSM’s managerial responsibility for EBN also came to an end.
+Since then, EBN is an independent company where the executive team reports to an independent supervisory board.
 Halfway through 2006, EBN opened an office in Utrecht.
 On 1 January 2008, the office in Utrecht became the head office and the office in Heerlen was closed.

 In 2008, the public tasks of EBN were recorded in the Mining Act.
 Amongst other things, these tasks include:

-- Participating in the exploration for and extraction of oil and gas;
+- participating in the exploration for and production of oil and gas;

-- Participating in extraction related activities, including the sales, transport and storage of natural gas and oil;
+- participating in production-related activities, including the sales, transport and storage of natural gas and oil;

-In 2011, EBN’s statutory name was changed into EBN B.V.
+In 2011, EBN’s name given in the Articles of Association was changed into EBN B.V.